keyone2693/Iran.AspNet.CountryDivisions/README.md

 }
 ```
 or :
 ```c#
   //...
   IIranCountryDivisions _iranCountryDivisions = new IranCountryDivisions();
   //...
 ```

-then you can uus it like this :
+then you can use it like this :

 ```c#
   //...